PhilK-7/agns-port/README.md

 keep a validation set during training, verify model functionality by hand, and better train a model n times for x epochs, instead of training it for n * x epochs straight.
 Why?
 At least here in this code, the training and validation splits are different each time.
 This means each time, the alignment of data is different.
+Also it makes sense to change the learning rate between different training sessions, decreasing it over time.
+The validation accuracy is a weak, but useful indicator how much a model is progressed.
+Don´t train a model too much: this means it overfits to the data, and thus generalizes poorly.
+If the validation accuracy only drops for an extended period of time, this is an indicator of overfitting.
+It is recommended to finish the training process at a rather stable validation accuracy.

 Trained models can be loaded with `tf.keras.load_model`.
 The most popular save formats are .h5 and the Tensorflow format (recognized by .index / .data-... endings).
 Some models, particularly those